Vicente T. Ximenes: Career

 When the US became involved in World War II in 1941, Ximenes volunteered to join the U.S. Air Force.
 Ximenes graduated from Bombardier School at Kirtland Air Force Base as a 2nd Lieutenant in 1941.
 During the war, Ximenes flew 50 missions as a lead bombardier in North Africa and was later awarded the Distinguished Flying Cross for bravery under fire.
-After serving in the war, he became an Air Force flying instructor at Goodfellow Air Force Base from 1943-1946.
+After serving in the war, he became an Air Force flying instructor at Goodfellow Air Force Base from 1943 to 1946.
 Ximenes eventually retired from the Air Force with the rank of Major in 1947.

 Upon returning home from military service, he realized that racial segregation persisted in his hometown.
 He later became a member of the American GI Forum after meeting with his old friend, Dr. Garcia.
-In 1950, he received his Bachelor's degree in Education from the University of New Mexico, and a Master's degree in Economics a year later.
+In 1950, he received his bachelor's degree in education from the University of New Mexico, and a master's degree in Economics a year later.
 Ximenes then worked at the Bureau of Business Research from 1951 to 1961.
 In 1961, the Kennedy administration selected Ximenes to serve as program officer and economist for the U.S. Agency for International Development in Ecuador, and in 1966, he was named deputy director of the Agency for International Development in Panama.
 Ximenes was also appointed as Assistant Inspector General for the War on Poverty.

 The following year, President Lyndon B. Johnson appointed Ximenes as U.S. commissioner of the Equal Employment Opportunity Commission, where he served for five years.
 Upon his appointment, President Johnson said, "Mr. Ximenes' life is a very vivid story of what we call American opportunity.
 He is a distinguished public servant, a teacher, a war hero, a leader of the Mexican-American community.
 Today, he achieves another high honor as he becomes a member of the Equal Employment Opportunity Commission of the United States Government.
 And we -- as a Nation -- are honored by his achievement."

 Ximenes directed the historic El Paso hearings in October 1967, which were the turning point in the goal for Hispanics to become part of the mainstream of the United States.
 In 1967, Ximenes was also selected as the chairman of President Johnson's new Cabinet Committee on Mexican American Affairs, a position he held until 1972.
 Ximenes' tenure at this position produced changes in federal legislation and regulation that affected the entire nation.
-From 1972-1973 Ximenes was Vice-President for field operations of the National Urban Coalition.
-From 1972-1977 Ximenes served as a member of the board of trustees of the University of Albuquerque.
+From 1972 to 1973 Ximenes was vice president for field operations of the National Urban Coalition.
+From 1972 to 1977 Ximenes served as a member of the board of trustees of the University of Albuquerque.

 In 1977 President Jimmy Carter appointed Ximenes as Commissioner of White House Fellows.
 He served with former Secretary of HEW John Gardner, Lady Bird Johnson, White House Counsel Lloyd Cutler, Thomas Johnson of the Los Angeles Times, and others.
 This position empowered Ximenes and others involved to appoint the top scholars and future leaders to serve as White House Fellows in the offices of Cabinet members and the White House.